Field and Online Activities

 Field Trips

-We visit 20+ sustainable farms throughout Michigan as part of the OFTP!
-This is the place to see example for how to make your farm vision a reality.
+We will visit 20+ sustainable farms in Michigan and Chicago as part of the OFTP!
+This is the place to see real-life examples for how to make your farm vision a reality.

 Lectures and Readings at your own pace

 Lectures by OFTP instructor Katie Brandt and supplemental videos are available online to ensure plenty of class time for hands-on activities, farm walks, group discussions and guest speakers.
-Students have access to many books and resources through MSU.
+You will choose your own reading list based on your farm goals.